GitHub Actions Auto Pull Request

 with:

-You can use the GitHub Pull Request Action workflow to automatically open a pull request against a destination branch.
+You can use th workflow above to automatically open a pull request against a destination branch.
 When staging is merged into the main branch, changes are deployed in production.
-Be sure to delete the branch after merging so that the workflow runs the next time that the image automation finds something to change.
+Be sure to delete the branch after merging so that the workflow runs the next time that the image automation finds something to change, for that you can go to your repository settings and enable the Automatically delete head branches option.

 This way you can automatically push changes to a staging branch and require review with manual approval of any automatic image updates, before they are applied on your production clusters.